prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gAa5hmEXyxw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-The Corsair Carbide Series Air 540 has taken second place on our list of the best [smallest atx cases](/budget-pcs/smallest-atx-cases/).
+The Corsair Carbide Series Air 540 has taken second place on our list.

-In fact, we like it nearly as much as the [Corsair Carbide 400C](/budget-pcs/smallest-atx-cases/corsair-carbide-400c-review/) - these two cases are probably our two favorite cases in this category.
+In fact, we like it nearly as much as the Corsair Carbide 400C - these two cases are probably our two favorite cases in this category.

 It's an ATX Cube chassis, meaning the motherboard, CPU and GPU were compartmentalized from the rest of the build.